commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Error** ❌

-This check ensures that the external dependencies of a package match the most common or highest version across all packages.
+Ensures that the external dependencies of a package match the most common or highest version across all packages.

 **Auto-fix:**